expel-io/terraform-azure-aks/README.md

 2. Does not configure audit logging for your AKS clusters

 See Expel's Getting Started Guide for AKS for more onboarding information.

+## Issues
+If you find a bug or have an idea for the next amazing feature, please create an issue.
+We'll get back to you as soon as we can!

+## Contributing
+Contributions are welcome!

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

 <!-- begin-tf-docs -->
 ## Requirements